Three offers unlimited data on a range of plans with inclusive roaming, personal hotspot and 5G coverage at no extra cost.

 Throttling & Traffic Management

 In the past, P2P file-sharing applications (e.g. BitTorrent) were slowed down on the network between 3pm and midnight each day.
-However, this should no longer be the case, with Three’s key facts indicator confirming there is no longer any restriction on this type of traffic.
+This is no longer the case, with Three’s key facts indicator confirming there is no longer any restriction on this type of traffic.

-Of course, all-you-can-eat data plans are still much more flexible as you can use the unlimited data allowance with any service you like (including BBC iPlayer, Sky Go, Spotify, YouTube and other services not covered by Go Binge).
-However, if you don’t need all of this added flexibility, the 30GB and 100GB plans can sometimes work out to be better value.
+Of course, the fully unlimited ‘all-you-can-eat’ data plans give you much more flexibility than Go Binge.
+This is because you can use your unlimited data allowance on any service you like (including things like BBC iPlayer, YouTube, NOW TV, Spotify, Facebook, Instagram and other services not covered by Go Binge).
+However, if you don’t need all of this extra flexibility, the cheaper Go Binge price plans may be more suitable for you.

 In the following section, we’ll look at each of these options in more depth:

-If you already have a smartphone that you’re happy to keep, the best way of getting an all-you-can-eat data plan is by ordering one of Three’s SIM-only deals.
-You can get all-you-can-eat data from £24/month on a 12-month contract and from £27/month on a 1-month contract:
+If you already have a smartphone that you’re happy to keep, the cheapest and best value way of getting unlimited data is by ordering one of Three’s unlimited data SIM cards.
+This SIM card will slot into your existing unlocked smartphone, allowing you to benefit from an unlimited data allowance.

 Pay As You Go